Course Syllabus

 Overview

 Welcome!
-Data Science Programming builds on general programming principles and teaches students how to write programs in the context of data science applications.
-It focuses on leveraging preexisting libraries to accomplish data retrieval, preparation, prediction, and analysis tasks.is a unique course that will increase your data literacy.
+Data Science Programming is a unique course that builds on general programming principles and increases your data literacy by teaching you to write programs in real data science contexts.
 Upon completing this course, you will be able to:

 1. Use functions, data structures, and other programming constructs efficiently to process data.